 Even though you’re having fun, you also need to know what you’re doing.
 That’s where professionals come into play.
 Now, what is the role of a creative agency or a branding professional?
 Let’s take a look at what is a branding agency and what they do.

 It is not an easy feat to choose the name that’s effective and impactful for your brand.
 Names are quite powerful and finding the perfect one requires meeting a lot of terms and conditions.
-You may use the founder’s name like Guccio Gucci (Gucci), a completely out of context word (Apple/Razorfish), or even create a new word (Google from Googol or Kodak).
+You may use the founder’s name like Guccio Gucci (Gucci), a completely out-of-context word (Apple/Razorfish), or even create a new word (Google from Googol or Kodak).
 But, there are crucial things that need to be considered like:

-- Iconography– People retain images and shapes in their mind more than words.
+People retain images and shapes in their minds more than words.
 The proper use of icons and symbols can help make your brand truly iconic (pun intended).
 Logos can function as a symbol, but most logos are not designed to fit that purpose.
-Iconography is not just designing the right symbols and icons for your brand, it also includes the brand guidelines, where to use the icons, how to use them, the color schemes and all relevant directions.
+Iconography is not just designing the right symbols and icons for your brand, it also includes the brand guidelines, where to use the icons, how to use them, the color schemes, and all relevant directions.
 Without these, there will be no consistency in your brand.